gPanel Blog: Google Workspace Admin Insights

 For Google Workspace admins, two specific types of files are the primary enemies: Dormant Files and Orphaned Files.

-• Dormant Files haven’t been accessed, modified, or shared in a long time (e.g., 2+ years).
-They waste valuable storage space and create clutter that makes finding relevant data difficult.
+Dormant Files Files not accessed, modified, or shared in a long time (e.g., 2+ years).
+Wasted storage & search inefficiency.

 Phase 1: Identifying & Handling Dormant Files